 New Jersey Star-Ledger

 Clinics are available on a variety of topics and in many different settings—in person or via Zoom (through which he can still share his live interaction on trombone and/or keyboard, plus visual scores and recorded music).
-Additional financial support for Antonio García's clinics may be available via Conn-Selmer Inc. Kjos Music, or Virginia Commonwealth University, and other independent sources.
+Additional financial support for Antonio García's clinics may be available via Conn Selmer Inc. or other independent sources.
 He will be happy to assist you in pursuing such grants: often the entire application is no more than a page long.

 "'Everyone involved felt strongly that the educational component was the foremost consideration; so the first aspect we addressed was securing a clinician.
 In my opinion, a quality clinician is the crucial piece of the festival.
 We wanted an individual who was an excellent jazz musician, readily capable of demonstrating concepts via his/her own playing and/or singing.
 It was equally important that this individual be a gifted jazz educator, able to communicate clearly, and experienced with high school musicians and the challenges that they typically face in performing jazz.
 Since we decided to have a single clinician for our festival, it was important that this person be adept at addressing aspects across the entire ensemble: rhythm section, each horn section, soloists, and singers.
 Lastly, we wanted someone whose manner would help create a relaxed yet productive atmosphere in the clinics.
 We're fortunate that our clinician, Antonio García (Director of Jazz Studies at Virginia Commonwealth University), possesses all of these qualities in abundance.
 Most festivals bring in multiple clinicians or a new face each year.
 While not advocating against those ideas, I must note that Mr. García has been our sole clinician every year.
 The consensus among our participating directors—especially those who have attended multiple times—is that his consistent presence is one of the most appealing aspects of our festival."